kovidgoyal/calibre/manual/viewer.rst

 The Ebook Viewer
 =============================

-|app| includes a built-in ebook viewer that can view all the major ebook formats.
+calibre includes a built-in ebook viewer that can view all the major ebook formats.
 The viewer is highly customizable and has many advanced features.

 .. contents::